Songinpyo/Songinpyo.github.io/_pages/about.md

 My research centers around one core question: how can we build AI vision models that are robust enough to handle the messy, chaotic nature of the real world?
 Also, I am honored to collaborate with [Prof. David Crandall](https://homes.luddy.indiana.edu/djcran/) from Indiana University Bloomington.

+You can find my [CV](https://songinpyo.github.io/assets/Curriculum_Vitae.pdf) here.
+I am always open to any form of collaboration.
+If you have any ideas for potential collaboration, or just feel like having a casual chat, please feel free to reach out!

 <!-- <h3 id="research-interests">Research Interests</h3>
 - Traffic Accident Anticipation -->